DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes.md

 ### hermes.mail.attachment_maxsize {#hermes.mail.attachment_maxsize}

 - *Description* : Max size in bytes for a single mail attachment.
-If content size is greater than *mailtext_maxsize*, then the attachment won't be joined to emain, and a fallback message will be added to mail content instead.
+If content size is greater than *mailtext_maxsize*, then the attachment won't be joined to email, and a fallback message will be added to mail content instead.
 - *Mandatory* : No
 - *Type* : integer
 - *Default value* : 5242880 *(5 MB)*